 In SY2023-24, a family of four earning $39,000 a year or less is eligible for free meals and one earning $55,500 or less is eligible for reduced price meals.
 Children from families with incomes over 185% of poverty pay full price for their meals.
 Local school districts set their own prices for paid meals.
 Get further details on income eligibility, including rates for Alaska and Hawaii.

 School Meal Prices and Unpaid Meals

 School meal prices vary widely across the country.
 Prices are set by local school districts, usually with school board oversight.
-The following table lists typical prices for paid meals during the 2022-23 school year.
-The data was collected in SNA’s 2023 School Nutrition Trends Survey, which included responses from 1,230 SNA member school districts nationwide.
-Rising food and labor costs have forced many school districts to consider increasing prices for SY2022-23.
+The following table lists typical prices for paid meals during the 2023-24 school year.
+The data was collected in SNA’s 2024 School Nutrition Trends Survey, which included responses from 1,343 SNA member school districts nationwide.

 Unpaid Meals and Charge Policies

 No one wants a child to go hungry or feel shame—especially those working in school cafeterias.
 School nutrition professionals work throughout the year to enroll struggling families in the free and reduced price meal program and to make the cafeteria a welcoming, safe space for students.